What are the differences between wages and salaries?

 However, since your salaried employees are on a fixed annual income, they will always be paid this amount regardless of whether they do fewer hours during one particular week.
 Your employees might leave early or come in late some days, in which case they will still be paid the same rate.

 Your employees may be expected to work a 40-hour working week, however, their take-home pay is not dependent on the number of hours actually worked.
-However, you can write into their contract that they must work a certain number of hours a week to receive their salary.
+Some employers set out expected working hours in the employment contract, depending on internal policy and current guidance.

 Pros of waged pay

 Waged pay is attractive to workers who want to be paid for each completed hour.
 With a waged salary, they are paid by the hour rather than for the work that they have done.
 This means that if workers complete any overtime hours, you need to record them.
-Where overtime is worked, set out in your policy how it’s recorded and paid (for example, standard rate, enhanced rate during peak periods, or time‑off in lieu), and apply it consistently.
+Organisations often outline how overtime is recorded and compensated in their internal policy and apply that approach consistently.

 Cons of waged pay